 Research has brought to our attention the impact of early life experiences on the development of the brain.
 What occurred in the past can condition our brain to have certain expectations about the future.
-This can raise concern for many gay people with a history of homophobic mistreatment such as being called derogatory names, being bullied, and becoming subject to physical violence.
-Gay here refers to our entire LGBT community.
+This can raise concern for many LGBTQ+ people with a history of homophobic or transphobic mistreatment such as being called derogatory names, being bullied, and becoming subject to physical violence.

 Gay youngsters often spend many years of their childhood in a state of hyper-vigilance in order to be ready for possible homophobic attacks.
 Spending many years of not knowing what is around the corner can condition the brain to be in a constant state of over reactivity and might cause severe anxiety.
 It can also condition many gay people to relate to the future with a sense of threat instead of optimism.

 As LGBTQ people, we need to have empathy toward our painful experiences and work on healing from our past mistreatment.
 In addition to psychotherapy, mindfulness practices can help us stop living life based on our past conditioning.
 For LGBTQ people who grew up mistreated and had to rely on hyper-vigilance as a survival skill, mindfulness can help them be in the moment without getting lost in catastrophic thinking.
 This also applies to anyone who is a survivor of any kind of past traumas and needs to shift to a more balanced state of the mind.